Hierarchical Mixture of Experts: Generalizable Learning for High-Level Synthesis: Experiments

 \subsection{Experiment Settings}

-\textbf{Datasets.} We use the most comprehensive benchmark dataset, HLSyn~\cite{hlsyn}.
-It consists of 42 kernels covering various categories: linear algebra on vectors and matrices, data mining, stencil operations, etc. We utilize the AMD/Xilinx HLS tool, Vitis 2021.1~\cite{vitis}, to run HLS targeting the Xilinx Alveo U200 FPGA with a working frequency of 250MHz.
-We select 6 kernels as the target kernels that span representative categories including linear algebra computation, data mining, and stencil computation, and we use the other kernels as source kernels.
-Table \ref{table:dataset_statistics} shows the dataset statistics.
-We introduce the kernels' details in the appendix.
-The HLSyn dataset was generated by running the bottleneck-based heuristics method, AutoDSE~\cite{AutoDSE}, for 24 hours.
+\textbf{Datasets.} We use one of the most comprehensive benchmark datasets, HLSyn~\cite{hlsyn}.
+It contains 42 kernels covering various categories: linear algebra of vectors and matrices, data mining, stencil operations, etc. We utilize the AMD/Xilinx HLS tool, Vitis 2021.1~\cite{vitis}, to run HLS targeting the Xilinx Alveo U200 FPGA with a working frequency of 250MHz.
+We select 6 kernels as the target kernels that span representative categories including linear algebra, data mining, and stencil.
+The other kernels are source kernels.
+Table~\ref{table:dataset_statistics} shows the dataset statistics.
+We introduce their details in the appendix.
+The HLSyn dataset was generated by running the heuristics method, AutoDSE~\cite{AutoDSE}, for 24 hours.
 Many designs explored by AutoDSE are unavailable in HLS, so we collect this information to train a HARP classification model.
 Since its accuracy already exceeds 95\%, there is no need to employ MoE on the classification model.
 We use the available designs in the dataset to train the regression model, and we employ MoE on the regression model.

-\textbf{Models.} Based on our pre-exploration, we use 4 experts in the low-level MoEs, and we set the weight of the regularization term of both low-level and high-level MoE, $\alpha$ and $\beta$, to 5e-3.
-Our baselines include the SOTA GNN method, HARP~\cite{harp}; HARP+MAML~\cite{gnn-dse-maml}, which applies the meta-learning method MAML~\cite{MAML} on this task proposed by~\cite{gnn-dse-maml}, since MAML could learn a more generalizable initialization of parameters; and ProgSG~\cite{progsg}, which combines HARP and the language model.
+\textbf{Models.} Based on our pre-explorations, we use 4 experts in the low-level MoEs, and we set the regularization terms' weights of both low-level and high-level MoEs to 5e-3.
+Our baselines include (1) the SOTA GNN model, HARP~\cite{harp}; (2) HARP+MAML~\cite{gnn-dse-maml}, which applies the meta-learning method, MAML~\cite{MAML}, on HARP inspired by~\cite{gnn-dse-maml} to learn a more generalizable initialization of parameters; and (3) ProgSG~\cite{progsg}, which combines HARP and the language model.
 Hierarchical MoE brings many more parameters and needs about 32 GB of memory, but it can still fit into a single GPU.
 HARP and our model contain 359,370 and 1,329,403 parameters, respectively.